 2. In your degree, we will train you to understand psychological research and to be able to conduct research for yourself.
 This will begin with the Research Methods 1 module.
 Learning skills in data analysis will be an important part of this training, and we have prepared an online lecture to introduce you to this statistical component of this module.

 Your activity for this module is to participate in this online lecture

 You will first need to download this lecture handout.

 It will take you a couple of hours to follow the lecture and to do the tasks associated with it.
 The handout also has details of some questions you should answer (which you can do before arriving on campus) and your initial reading for this module (to be done once we have given you your textbook).

 3. In your Psychology and Society module, you will be learning about the interaction between the individual and the social world: how the social environment shapes individuals, and how individuals shape the social environment.
 This module acts as an introduction to the discipline of social psychology.

 Your second activity is to read a research paper (Cohen et al, 2017).
 You do not need to learn or memorise the content of this article, but you should complete a series of questions about it, using this handout.
-These will be discussed in your first seminar (in the week beginning 27 September).
+These will be discussed in your first in-class session (in the week beginning 26 September).